MBChB, BSc, MRes, MD, FRCS

 Clinical Interests and Conditions Treated

-Mr Panteleimonitis specialises in robotic and keyhole surgery for colorectal cancer and other bowel conditions, as well as hernia surgery.
+Mr Panteleimonitis specialises in robotic and keyhole surgery for colorectal cancer, benign colorectal disease and abdominal wall hernias.

 Approach